Construction Networking Event in UAE | Technology ConFex

 Keynote panel: The sustainable lifestyle community: Rewarding residents for sustainable living

-As urban living evolves, the concept of smart lifestyle communities is gaining traction, offering residents a seamless experience where living, working, and schooling within the same neighborhood is incentivized.
-Explore how PropTech innovations can create intelligent ecosystems that reward sustainable behaviors, enhance wellness, and drive environmental benefits.
+As urban living evolves, the concept of smart lifestyle communities is gaining traction, offering residents a seamless experience where living, working, and schooling within the same neighbourhood is incentivized.
+Explore how PropTech innovations can create intelligent ecosystems that reward sustainable behaviours, enhance wellness, and drive environmental benefits.

 Achraf Ibrahim, Head of Development, The Sustainable City YITI – Oman